jjteston/ecommerce-sales-dashboard/README.md

 #### *Exploratory Data Analysis and Interactive Dashboard using Excel and Power BI*

 ## 📌 Project Overview
-This project analyzes an e-commerce sales transaction dataset to evaluate business performance and customer purchasing behavior.
-The objective of this project is to transform raw transaction data into insights that help understand sales performance and potential areas for business improvement by identifying sales trends, top-performing product categories, regional sales distribution, customer demographics, and product return patterns.
+This project analyzes an e-commerce sales dataset containing 34,500 transactions to explore sales performance, customer behavior, regional trends, and product returns using Excel and Power BI.

+## 🎯 Business Problem
+The goal of this analysis is to help an e-commerce business understand sales performance, customer behavior, and product trends to support data-driven decision-making.

 ## 🛠 Tools Used
 - Microsoft Excel – exploratory data analysis